Coconut Whipped Cream – Dairy Free

 Ingredients:

-• 4-6 Tablespoons powdered sugar, per can of coconut fat
+• 4 - 6 tablespoons confectetioners' sugar, per can of coconut fat (organic, for vegan)

-• 1/2 teaspoon vanilla, or more to taste
+• 1/2 teaspoon pure vanilla extract, or more to taste

 Instructions:

 1. Once the coconut milk is thoroughly chilled, when you open the can, the fat will have risen to the top and hardened.
 This is the only portion you will use.
 Do not mix it with the water below.
-Add this coconut fat/cream to the bowl of your mixer and beat on high for about 4-5 minutes or until it reaches soft peaks.
-You may need several cans, which you can save the fat from as you use the milk.
-Just freeze it until you have enough for your specific use.
+Add this coconut fat/cream to the bowl of your mixer and beat on high for 4 - 5 minutes or until it reaches soft peaks.
+You may need several cans, which you can save the fat from as you use the milk for other recipes.
+Just freeze the fat until you have enough for this specific use, or vice versa.

-2. Add powdered sugar and vanilla and beat again until well blended.
+2. Add the confectioners' sugar and vanilla and beat again until well blended.
 The more powdered sugar you add, the more frosting-like it becomes.

 Tips